“Waiter, there’s a fly in my soup!”

 Most of these sites allow you to claim your listing.
 When you do, be sure to include:

 - restaurant name, and the type of cuisine featured

 - your menu, making sure to update this with any specials and new menu items you have

 When the inevitable bad reviews appear, respond to them promptly and politely.
 Make it clear you value the feedback, and are willing to listen to and address all legitimate customer concerns.
 If, in spite of your best efforts, the negative reviews are proliferating, there is always professional help.
-The experts at InternetReputation.com provide Online Reputation Management services for restaurants and other businesses that can raise your rating and improve your bottom line.
+Experts at companies like BrandYourself and Defamation Defenders provide Online Reputation Management services and review management for restaurants and other businesses that can raise your rating and improve your bottom line.

 We asked in the beginning, what’s that fly doing in my soup?
 It looks like the backstroke.